You want extended vehicle protection, but not with a company that’s going to fall short.

 CARCHEX was named our Best Service provider because it is a highly reputable brand with an A+ rating from the BBB, which can be difficult to obtain in this industry.
 Experts from CARFAX to Edmunds.com recommend to provider.
 CARCHEX also partners with Mothers Against Drunk Driving to increase road safety and stop drunk driving.

-CARCHEX offers five tiers of coverage.
-Plans have a 30-day money back guarantee and don’t require down payments.
+CARCHEX offers five levels of coverage.
+Warranty plans have a 30-day money back guarantee and don’t require down payments.
 Plus, all plans come with perks like 24/7 emergency roadside assistance, rental car reimbursement, and trip interruption services.

 Best Value: CarShield